Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100%, so baseline is 3.
-Description adds value by showing a concrete usage example with each parameter and noting that from_schema/to_schema are overrides, which clarifies optionality beyond the schema's descriptions.
+Schema coverage is 100%, but the description adds value by showing a usage example and clarifying parameter roles in common mistakes, beyond the schema descriptions.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.